jlvcm/Tampermonkey-TribalWars-Bot/README.md

 1. In tribal wars game settings:
 Disable 'Show village overview in a graphical format'

-2. In the TamermonkeyTribalWarsBot.js file of this repository, on line 7:
+2. In the TamermonkeyTribalWarsBot.js file of this repository, modify the @match in the ==UserScript== section:
 Replace 'XX' with your current world (Example for world 94: @match https://en94.tribalwars.net/*)

-3. In the TamermonkeyTribalWarsBot.js file of this repository, between lines 11 and 42 (setup section):
+3. In the TamermonkeyTribalWarsBot.js file of this repository, modify the /** SETUP **/ section:
 You can choose your preferences for the bot.

 4. Copy paste the content of your TamermonkeyTribalWarsBot.js file into a new Tampermonkey script.